thealiilman/unm-competition-info/COMPETITION.md

 All the competitions details, specifications, and prizes are below.

 ## Prize
-Suria Labs is offering the competition winner (or winning team) RM500.
+Suria Labs is offering the following prizes:

+- 1st place gets RM300
+- 2nd place gets RM150
+- 3rd place gets RM50

 ## Specifications